1 Amsterdam, The Netherlands

 This city stands out in its exemplary attitude towards bicyclists.
 The use of bicycles in the Danish capital has seen a tremendous surge in the 70s, as there was an oil crisis in which the city has introduced car-free Sundays.
-Its citizens preferred their bikes ever since.
-400 km of bicycle lanes make the stay quite endurable.
+Moreover, the citizens preferred going on their bikes ever since!
+400 km of bicycle lanes make the stay quite enjoyable.
 You can rent your bike at the railroad stations, one of the numerous bicycle shops or in hotels.

-This dutch university town sticks out with its cheerful atmosphere, its intense cultural activity, its big commercial center and its bike-friendly infrastructure.
-You can find more than 200,000 bicycles over here.
+This Dutch university town sticks out with its cheerful atmosphere, the much intense cultural activity, its big commercial center and of course their bike-friendly infrastructure.
+You can find more than 200,000 bicycles over here!

-Its the best town for Spanish bicyclists: they added more than 80 km of “bicisendas” (bicycle paths) and the city’s transformation into a bike-friendly place has been quite rapid, with positive effects for overall traffic.
+Its the best town for Spanish bicyclists: they added more than 80 km of “bicisendas”, meaning the bicycle paths; and the city’s transformation into a bike-friendly place has been quite rapid, with positive effects for overall traffic.

 Find your accommodation now!

-This Dutch city really lives an intense bicycle culture, since they have even created a bicycle lane in form of a painting of Vincen Van Gogh, “The Starry Night”.
-You can rent bikes in any railroad station and go discover the city.
+This Dutch city really lives an intense bicycle culture, since they have even created a bicycle lane in form of a painting of Vincent Van Gogh, “The Starry Night”.
+You can rent bikes in any railroad station and go discover the city!

 Berlin’s got more than 600 km of bike lanes and various companies that offer bike rentals, such as “Call a Bike“, the Deutsche Bahn (the national railroad corporation).
-Permabulate the Checkpoint Charlie and the control station in your bike, it’s something you definitely won’t regret.
+Perambulate the Checkpoint Charlie and the control station in your bike, it’s something you definitely won’t regret!

-Founded by vikings in the 9th century, this place has become a modern city over time, without losing its gaellic character.
-There’s a public bike rental called Dublinbikes, which offers you your first 30 minutes for free.
+Founded by Vikings in the 9th century, this place has become a modern city over time, without losing its Gaelic character.
+There’s a public Irish bike rental called Dublinbikes, which offers you your first 30 minutes for free.